 - Maps – http://maps.apple.com/?address=Apple%20Park,Cuperino,California

 (Source: Apple Developer Documentation) See the full documentation here.

-If there are multiple records in the tag, Apple will only use the first one.
-The record must also contain a universal link or is a supported scheme as shown above.
+If there are multiple records in the tag, Apple only reads the first one.
+The record must contain a universal link or is a supported scheme as shown above.
 What this means for businesses thinking about using NFC is that it can service both Apple and Android users.
 The downside is providing only one type of information.

 So how are you able to take advantage of this?
 Put the most important record first and all others behind.
 This means you can provide more records for Android users while keeping Apple users engaged.